 Mr. Kyle has experience in export classification, preparing export licenses, and developing export compliance manuals and programs.
+He also has experience in advising clients in a variety of industries on risks presented by U.S. economic sanctions administered by the Department of the Treasury Office of Foreign Assets Control (OFAC).
 On the import side, Mr. Kyle has experience classifying products within the Harmonized Tariff Schedule, completing prior disclosures with U.S. Customs and Border Protection (CBP), and submitting protests with CBP and obtaining favorable results for clients.
 Mr. Kyle has experience assisting clients understand the application of CBP partner government agency (e.g., Food and Drug Administration) regulations.

 Mr. Kyle also has extensive experience in conducting detailed investigations pursuant to government disclosures, including document review, employee interviews, and meeting with government officials.
 Additionally, Mr. Kyle has assisted clients in complying with cybersecurity and other provisions of the Defense Federal Acquisition Regulations Supplement (DFARS).